 Café au lait spots: what are the causes?

-Melanin is the pigment that gives the skin its colour.
+Melanin is the pigment that gives the skin its color.
 The lighter the skin, the lower the density of melanin.
 Café au lait spots are caused when too much melanin is produced in the skin.
 This pigment is produced by a cell present in the epidermis: the melanocyte.

 These marks are often considered ugly and, if they are located in the wrong place, can be a source of insecurity.
 Cosmetic medicine offers effective treatment options for these marks.

 Most of these spots do not pose any health risks.
 However, in some rarer cases, if the size of the mark increases or if the number increases to more than three, they could pose a health risk.
-This conditions is called neurofibromatosis.
-Café au lait spots can be a sign of a tumour along the nerves.
+This condition is called neurofibromatosis.
+Café au lait spots can be a sign of a tumor along the nerves.
 You are advised to consult a specialist doctor to monitor the development of your café au lait spots.